-The first comment to the press is appropriate-the Brown Act requires that certain final votes taken in closed session be reported publicly.52 The second comment to the property owner is not-disclosure of confidential information acquired in closed session is expressly prohibited and harmful to the agency.
+The first comment to the press may be appropriate if it is a part of an action taken by the city council in closed session that must be reported publicly.73 The second comment to the property owner is not.
+Disclosure of confidential information acquired in closed session is expressly prohibited and harmful to the agency.